Seal pelts. Who buys them and how are they used?

 Who processes the pelts and how?

-There are only a few major processing companies.
-NuTan Furs, formerly known as Atlantic Marine Products ( PO Box 39, Main St., Catalina, NL, Canada A0C 1J0, Tel: (709) 469-2849, Fax: (709) 469-3211, Contact: Chris Pilgrim.
-Sales manager: Martin Duchesne, 709-785-7387, aag819@thezone.net; Plant manager: Dean Russell, 709-469-2849, cell 709-468-6347).
-This is the second largest processor.
-It is a subsidiary of the Barry Group (one of the largest seafood companies in Atlantic Canada).
-NuTan Furs / Atlantic Marine Products sells over 100,000 pelts each year.
-They are capable of processing up to about 150,000 pelts in their Catalina, Newfoundland plant.
+Atlantic Marine Products was a subsidiary of the Barry Group (one of the largest seafood companies in Atlantic Canada).
+NuTan Furs / Atlantic Marine Products sold over 100,000 pelts each year.
+They were capable of processing up to about 150,000 pelts in their Catalina, Newfoundland plant.

-Another processor, Carino Company Ltd., (P.O.
-Box 6146, St. John's, NL,Canada A1C 5X8, Tel: (709) 582-2100, Fax: (709) 582-2487, Contact: John Kearley), which is owned by a Norwegian corporation, G.C.
-Reiber and Co., has a plant in a sealing town called South Dildo, Newfoundland.
-(We are not making this up.)
 The plant is located in a small industrial complex next to a fish processing plant.
 There, employees make great efforts to maintain a low profile, worrying that any attention they get will be negative.
 There are no signs that say "Carino" on their building.
-This is the largest seal skin processor.
-Write Carino's parent company, GC Rieber an email here.

 The value of the pelt industry

 The total export value of the fur industry in Canada increased from CAN$185,309,841 in 2001 for "raw furskins" to CAN$242,556,390 in 2005.
 For processed/tanned skins, the export value rose from CAN$216,081,324 in 2001, to CAN$286,760,595 in 2005, according to Industry Canada.
-The value of the seal skin exports (see table above) is about 5% of the total value of the Canadian fur industry. in 2001, Canada's fur industry was valued at $335 million, and seal fur was a small portion of Canada's fur trade.
+The value of the seal skin exports (see table above) is about 5% of the total value of the Canadian fur industry.
+In 2001, Canada's fur industry was valued at $335 million, and seal fur was a small portion of Canada's fur trade.

 2008 Price List 04/03/08 from Carino in Canadian dollars

-| December 10, 2007 |
+December 10, 2007 |

 I |